lauralwd/azolla_phd_thesis/source/16_chapter_6_symbiosis-reproduction.md

 In addition, reads were obtained from sporophytes grown under TL with FR on medium with 2 mM NH4NO3, and from sporophytes without _N. azollae_ on medium with 2 mM NH4NO3.
 All samples were collected two hours into the 16 h light period.
 The sRNA sequencing library preparation chemistry did not distinguish pro- from eukaryote sRNA and therefore was inherently a dual profiling method.
-Reads obtained were aligned to concatenated genomes which yielded small RNA profiles characteristic for the fern nucleus, chloroplast and _N. azollae_ (Figure 5; Supplementary Figure S5).
+Reads obtained were aligned to concatenated genomes which yielded small RNA profiles characteristic for the fern nucleus, chloroplast and _N. azollae_ (+@fig:fig6_5; Supplementary Figure S5).

-The most abundant sRNA encoded in the fern nucleus were 21, 20 and 24 nt long, but the most sequence-diverse were 24 nt long (Figure 5A).
+The most abundant sRNA encoded in the fern nucleus were 21, 20 and 24 nt long, but the most sequence-diverse were 24 nt long (+@fig:fig6_5\-A).
 This was consistent with an abundance of 21 nt miRNA discretely cut into one or a very few 21 nt miRNA from a single hair-pin precursor [@Singh2018].
 The higher sequence diversity of the somewhat less abundant 24 nt siRNA was consistent with the multiple cleavage sites on the longer double stranded RNA generated by RNA-dependent polymerase of the siRNA precursors that lead to several different 24 nt siRNA per locus transcribed [@Singh2018].
-The chloroplast most abundant sRNA of 28 nt was also the most sequence diverse, but the chloroplast sRNA have a conspicuous number of sRNA of 34 nt which represent only few different sequences (Figure 5B).
+The chloroplast most abundant sRNA of 28 nt was also the most sequence diverse, but the chloroplast sRNA have a conspicuous number of sRNA of 34 nt which represent only few different sequences (+@fig:fig6_5\-B).
-The sRNA encoded in _N. azollae_ are generally shorter than those of the chloroplast, yet, they have a conspicuous abundance of 42 nt sRNA, consistent in length with CRISPR RNA; these sRNA have not a very varied sequence (Figure 5C).
+The sRNA encoded in _N. azollae_ are generally shorter than those of the chloroplast, yet, they have a conspicuous abundance of 42 nt sRNA, consistent in length with CRISPR RNA; these sRNA have not a very varied sequence (+@fig:fig6_5\-C).

 ![The miRNA 172 locus in _A. filiculoides_.
 Alignments at the Azfi_miRNA172α locus are visualized using the Integrative Genomics Viewer [@Thorvaldsdottir2013]; S, read summary; i, individual reads.
 (A), Reads from pre-miRNA at the miR172 locus.
 RNAseq all conditions, all reads pooled from  the diel RNAseq experiment in [@Brouwer2017c].
 (B), Reads of the miR172 in sRNA libraries including those of ferns without _N. azollae_ (sRNAseq-_N. azollae_), ferns grown with and without far-red LED (sRNAseq+FR, sRNAseq TL-FR).
 (C), Reads of the miR172\*.
 (D), Azfi_miRNA172α hairpin folded using Vienna RNAfold [@Gruber2008].
 RNAfold predicts -104,07 kcal mol-1 at 22 oC upon folding. miRNA (purple) and miRNA\* (pink) stem arms are shown with 3’overhangs.](source/figures/fig6_6.png){#fig:fig6_6}

 ### Conserved miRNA in _A. filiculoides_ include miR172 and 396, but only miR319 and miR159 were decreased  in response to FR, whilst miR529 and miR535 were increased
 Fern genome-encoded sRNA reads of 20-25 nt length were used for miRNA predictions allowing a hairpin of maximally 500 bp.
-Loci predicted were then verified against miRNA criteria [@Axtell2018] as, for example, in the case of the miR172 locus Azfi_s0021g15800 (Figure  6): the locus was expressed as a pre-miRNA (Figure 6A, RNAseq all conditions) and both the miRNA and miRNA\* are found in replicate samples and cut precisely with two base overhangs (Figure 6B-C, sRNAseq).
+Loci predicted were then verified against miRNA criteria [@Axtell2018] as, for example, in the case of the miR172 locus Azfi_s0021g15800 (+@fig:fig6_6): the locus was expressed as a pre-miRNA (+@fig:fig6_6\-A, RNAseq all conditions) and both the miRNA and miRNA\* are found in replicate samples and cut precisely with two base overhangs (+@fig:fig6_6\-B-C, sRNAseq).
-The miR172 reads were derived from the fern since they were also found in sporophytes without _N. azollae_ (Figure 6, RNAseq -_N. azollae_).
+The miR172 reads were derived from the fern since they were also found in sporophytes without _N. azollae_ (+@fig:fig6_6, RNAseq -_N. azollae_).
 The locus encoded a stable long hairpin which when folded released -65.76 kcal mol-1 at 37oC. miR172 targets in seed plants include the AP2/TOE transcription factors, and alignment of the target sites to all annotated AP2/TOE transcripts from _A. filiculoides_ revealed target sites for the AzfimiR172 (Supplementary Figure S6).
 The miR156a locus was similarly verified (Supplementary Figure S7).

-Mature miRNA were compared in miRbase [@Kozomara2019] which identified 11 of the conserved miRNA families of 21 nt in the _A. filiculoides_ genome and thus in the fern lineage (Figure 7A).
+Mature miRNA were compared in miRbase [@Kozomara2019] which identified 11 of the conserved miRNA families of 21 nt in the _A. filiculoides_ genome and thus in the fern lineage (+@fig:fig6_7).
 The list included miR396, as well as miR172, not yet confirmed in other seed-free plant lineages. miRNA predictions further uncovered a number of novel miRNA (miRNF).

 ![Conserved and FR-responsive miRNA in the fern _A. filiculoides_.
 (A), Conserved miRNA in the _A. filiculoides_ fern compared to other land plant lineages. miRNA from the fern were predicted computationally by miRDEEP-P2 [@Kuang2019] using sRNA seq reads then curated manually, the remainder of the table was from @Axtell2018.
 Green, high confidence miRNA; yellow low confidence miRNA.
 (B), miRNA with altered steady state in response to far-red light.
 Shown are average read counts per million 20-22 nt reads in samples of sporophytes after one week on TL with FR (f) or without (t); raw read counts were submitted to DESeq2 for statistical analyses yielding P-adjusted values: * indicates Padj <0.1; ^ indicates Padj <0.16.](source/figures/fig6_7.png){#fig:fig6_7}

 Differential expression analysis of 20-22 nt reads exhibited more dispersion than the dualRNAseq of long RNA, yet, it reliably identified sRNA with low Padj values when comparing ferns under TL with and without FR (Supplementary Figure 5D-E).
-Reads from miR529c&d and miR535 increased (Padj < 0.1) whilst those of miR159, miR319 and miRNF4 decreased (Padj <0.16) in sporophytes on TL with FR compared to TL light only (Figure 7B).
+Reads from miR529c&d and miR535 increased (Padj < 0.1) whilst those of miR159, miR319 and miRNF4 decreased (Padj <0.16) in sporophytes on TL with FR compared to TL light only (+@fig:fig6_7\-B).
 We conclude that the miR156/miR172 known to reciprocally control flowering are not altered when whole ferns undergoing transition to IS under FR are analyzed.

 ### miR319/GAMYB is responsive in sporophytes induced by FR